microsoft/ivy/language.md

     }

-Notice that the object parameter is given as a logical constant rather than a variable.
+Notice that the object parameter is given as a logical constant rather than a place-holder.
 This constant can be referred to in the body of the object.

 Types in IVy are never parameterized.
 For example, if we write: